strom7542/html-first/README.md

 # html-first
-so This website is nothing but a practisr rrepository and my first ever code or project i completed.
+so This website is nothing but a practise repository and my first ever code or project i completed.